MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/apn-database-overview.md

 # APN database overview

 > [!IMPORTANT]
-> Starting in Windows 10 Version 1703, the APN database is replaced by a new format called COSA.
-Windows 8, Windows 8.1, and versions of Windows 10 before Version 1703 will continue to use the APN database while Windows 10 Version 1703 and later use COSA.
+> Starting in Windows 10, version 1703, the APN database is replaced by a new format called COSA.
+Windows 8, Windows 8.1, and versions of Windows 10 before version 1703 will continue to use the APN database while Windows 10, version 1703 and later use COSA.
 For a list of frequently asked questions about COSA, see [COSA Overview](cosa-overview.md).

 ## <span id="apndbcon"></span><span id="APNDBCON"></span>APN database contents